 The Working Group regularly meets online.
 Students and researchers (Master/Ph.D./Post Doc) from all disciplines are welcome to join us.
 Please access our webinar via the GoToMeeting link provided in the event flyers below, join the Young Scholars Initiative, or send an Email to the coordinators, Christopher and Cecilia.
 We look forward to welcoming you soon!

-June 9, 2017, Central Bank Accountabilities and the LOLR case of Brazil with Camila Duran (University of São Paulo)
+June 21, 2017, The Challenges of Central Bank Accountability with Camila Duran (University of São Paulo)

 October 19-22, 2016, YSI Plenary Meeting in Budapest featuring a Panel Discussion on Law in Finance with Annelise Riles (Cornell) and Geoffrey Hodgson (Hertfordshire) and Workshop on Chapters 6 to 16 of the Book Conceptualizing Capitalism with Geoffrey Hodgson